CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Power - creates a redstone signal
   - [ ] Necromancy - upon killing an entity with a spell with this mod, it will raise an undead minion
   - [ ] Mana Split - averages the caster and target's mana
-  - [ ] Chain - casts the spell again from where the target
+  - [ ] Anonymity - makes the target anonymous by hiding the name and skin
-  - [ ] Delay - delays the next modifier or form briefly

 ## Structures
 - [ ] Wizard Tower